U.S. Route 287 Business (Mansfield–Fort Worth, Texas)

-Business US Highway 287-P (Bus.
-US 287-P) is a 38.613 mi business loop of US Highway 287 in the state of Texas that serves as main street for Mansfield, downtown Fort Worth and Saginaw.
+Business US Highway 287-P (BU 287-P) is a 38.613 mi business loop of US Highway 287 in the state of Texas that serves as main street for Mansfield, downtown Fort Worth and Saginaw.
 The highway is known as Main Street while in Mansfield, Mansfield Highway while in southern Fort Worth, Kennedale Parkway in Kennedale, Riverside Drive and Rosedale Street in central Fort Worth, Commerce Street in downtown Fort Worth, Main Street in northern Fort Worth, and Saginaw Boulevard in Saginaw.
 The highway was originally designated on January 14, 1991, to replace a portion of Loop 496, and the old route of US 287 and US 81.
 The route was then rerouted several times during the 1990s.
 Bus.
 US 287-P is located almost entirely in Tarrant County, and is mostly located in Fort Worth.
 The highway is, as of 2010, the longest business route of US 287, while located in Texas.
 Bus.
 US 287-P is one of the few highways to be designated as a north–south highway.

 Route description

-Bus.
-US 287-P begins at an exit on US 287/US 81.
-The exit ramp continues for a short length, and is two lanes, made of concrete.
-The exit intersects the two lane FM 718, and Bus.
-US 287-P officially begins.

-Just after the FM 718 intersection, the highway passes a small gas station and fast food restaurant.
-The road proceeds past two large farms, and another restaurant, before the highway lanes merge, and the route becomes just two lanes.
-The highway exits Fort Worth, passes several large warehouses and junk yards, and a large neighborhood.
-The passes, as a bridge, over a series of railroad tracks, and passes a large train station.
-The highway continues alongside a railroad track, and passes Hicks Airfield.
-The highway passes several small houses, before splitting, with a small, grassy, non-elevated margin placed between the lanes.
-The highway passes through a large field, and expands to four lanes, total.
-All this time, a set of railroad tracks is running alongside the highway.
-The road continues past several warehouses, and a second railroad comes alongside the road.
-Then the Old Decatur Road branches off of the route, which provides access to a large neighborhood.
-The highway passes a few large farms, before intersecting with Bailey Boswell Road, and entering the city of Saginaw.
-The road then comes back together, with a center turn lane dividing the two opposite directions.
-The highway passes a large railroad depot, and a long row of fast-food restaurants, and proceeds through downtown Saginaw.